avaneev/r8brain-free-src/README.md

 0.5% to 45%.
 Stop-band attenuation can be specified in the range 49 to 218 decibel.

-When performing sample rate conversion using user-provided sample rates it is important to control the resampling ratio: it should not exceed or be equal to `1<<(CDSPResampler::ConvCountMax+1)` and should not be equal or lower than `1/1<<(CDSPResampler::ConvCountMax+1)`.
+This SRC library also implements a much faster "power of 2" resampling (e.g.

-This SRC library also implements a faster "power of 2" resampling (e.g. 2X, 4X, 8X, 16X, etc. upsampling and downsampling).
+2X, 4X, 8X, 16X, etc. upsampling and downsampling).

 This library was tested for compatibility with [GNU C++](https://gcc.gnu.org/), [Microsoft Visual C++](https://visualstudio.microsoft.com/) and